Lethbridge-West

 Lethbridge-West is an Alberta provincial electoral district, covering the western half of the city of Lethbridge, including all of West Lethbridge.
 Under the Alberta electoral boundary re-distribution of 2004, 13 Street forms most of the dividing line between Lethbridge-East and Lethbridge West.
 Scenic Drive and 16 Avenue South form a small part of the boundary.
 Clockwise from Lethbridge-East, the constituency is bounded at the city limits by Little Bow, by Livingstone-Macleod and then again by Little Bow.

-The current Member of the Legislative Assembly for this district is New Democrat Shannon Phillips.
+The Member of the Legislative Assembly for this district is New Democrat Rob Miyashiro.

 History

 The electoral district was created in the 1971 boundary redistribution from the old electoral district of Lethbridge when it was split in half.
+It also took in territory from the riding of Macleod from west of the Oldman River.

 The 2010 boundary redistribution made some minor revisions to equalize the population between West and East.
 North of St. Edward Blvd the boundary was pushed west from 13 Street to Stafford Drive.